FAIRDataPipeline/DataPipeline.jl/docs/src/index.md

 !!! note

-    See [here][fair-docs] for the main FAIR Data Pipeline documentation, and information about the SCRC.
+    See [here](https://www.fairdatapipeline.org) for the main FAIR Data Pipeline documentation, and information about the SCRC.
 This website is for the Julia package only.

 **DataPipeline.jl**  -  *the Julia implementation of the FAIR Data Pipeline*